Skip to main content

 MEDIUM AVAILABILITY

-Vegan options are growing in 2025, especially in Marrakech and Casablanca.
-Traditional dishes like vegetable tagine, bissara, zaalouk, and matbucha are vegan-friendly when prepared without dairy.
+Vegan choices have kept growing into 2026, especially in Marrakech and Casablanca.
+Dishes such as vegetable tagine, bissara, zaalouk, and matbucha work for vegans as long as they're made without dairy.

 halal